 The Knox County Procurement Division is responsible for maintaining centralized procurement, supply management, and the supervision of all central storerooms operated by Knox County.
-All supplies, equipment, and services fo division.
+All supplies, equipment, and services for all divisions.
 It is the goal of the Knox County Procurement Division to buy quality equipment, supplies, and services at the lowest possible cost.
 Every purchase is made in the County's best interest while providing all vendors a fair and equal opportunity to do business with the County.
-The department is divided into four divisions:
+The department is divided into five divisions:

 - Property Management

 - Mailroom Services

 The Department of Finance - Procurement Division is the sole agency vested with the responsibility for procurement of equipment, materials, and services for Knox County and its affiliated agencies.

 Operating under a county ordinance titled the Knox County Procurement Code, this department is responsible for supply management, maintaining centralized procurement, and supervising all services purchased and/or leased for the County.